 - ¾ cup (1½ sticks) unsalted butter, melted

 To make the chocolate cupcakes

-- Whisk cocoa powder with ¾ cup hot water.
-When smooth, whisk in eggs and vanilla extract.
+- Whisk ¾ cup cocoa powder with ¾ cup hot water in a large bowl.
+When smooth, whisk in 3 eggs and 1 Tbsp vanilla extract.

-- In the bowl of a stand mixer fitted with whisk attachment, mix together flour, sugars, baking powder, baking soda, and salt.
-Add butter, milk, and oil, then continue whisking until smooth.
+- In the bowl of a stand mixer fitted with whisk attachment, mix together 2¼ cups flour, ¾ cup sugar, ¾ cup brown sugar, 2 tsp baking powder, 1 tsp baking soda, and 1½ tsp Kosher salt.
+Add ¾ cup butter, ¾ cup milk, and 2 Tbsp oil, then continue whisking until smooth.
 Carefully add cocoa powder mixture, then whisk again until just incorporated.

 - Pour prepared batter into cupcake liners about ⅔ full, then bake about 22-24 minutes, or until cake tester or toothpick inserted in the center of the cupcake comes out clean.
 Transfer to a wire rack and let cool completely before frosting.
 Bake remaining cupcakes.